 Sometimes, diet and exercise can only do so much.
 If you’ve tried everything to tone your body, but still can’t achieve the form you want, liposuction can finish the job you started.
-Dr. Stephen Greenberg helps Long Island and Manhattan patients achieve their ideal body contours with the help of the liposuction procedure.
+Stephen T. Greenberg, M.D., F.A.C.S helps Long Island and Manhattan patients achieve their ideal body contours with the help of the liposuction procedure.
 For those hoping to trim their excess fat while minimizing side effects during and after the operation, tumescent liposuction may be a suitable solution.

 What Is Tumescent Liposuction?

 During a tumescent liposuction procedure, patients are first injected with a mixture of lidocaine and epinephrine at the site of operation.
 Lidocaine is a local anesthetic, preventing pain or sensitivity in the region, while epinephrine induces temporary swelling and firmness.

 Once the patient is anesthetized, an incision will be made in preparation for the liposuction itself.
 Using a small tube called a cannula, the surgeon will remove unwanted fat from the body while creating a smoother appearance beneath the skin.